-C. Capital Assets and Depreciation
+Capital Assets and Depreciation

 Property and equipment is stated at cost.
 Minor additions and renewals are expensed in the year incurred.
 Major additions and renewals are capitalized and depreciated over their estimated useful lives using straight line method.
-Depreciation expense for 2019 and 2018 was \$114,900.
+Depreciation expense for 2020 and 2019 was \$114,900.

-D. Advances from Templeton Municipal Light Plant
+Advances from Templeton Municipal Light Plant

 Templeton has advanced amounts to the Cooperative in order to pay for development costs associated with the Templeton Facilities that are in excess of the bond proceeds.
 The advances are classified as long term as repayment is not anticipated within the current year.
 There are no specific repayment terms.
-As of December 31, 2019 and 2018 the total advances to the Cooperative were \$641,625.
+As of December 31, 2020 and 2019 the total advances to the Cooperative were \$641,625.
+These amounts are eliminated in the financial statements.

-E. Use of Estimates
+Use of Estimates